 - A module called 'Total users' which adds the values of ten modules called 'Connected users' in each of the five servers where the number of connected users is monitored.

-Synthetic modules are managed by the prediction server, so in order to use them we must have that subcomponent of the Pandora FMS server activated and the agent on which we create the modules must use that server.
+Synthetic modules are managed by the prediction server, so in order to use them that subcomponent of the Pandora FMS server must be activated and the agent on which the modules are created must use that server.

-The first step to create a synthetic module is to go to the 'management' section in the 'module' tab of an agent, where we're going to create a new module of the prediction type.
+The first step to create a synthetic module is to go to the 'management' section in the 'module' tab of an agent, and once there create a new module of the prediction type.

-In our first example, we're going to create a fictitious module which is going to contain the arithmetic average value of two modules from two different agents: CPUUse (Sancho-XP) and cpu_user (Garfio).
+In the first example, a fictitious module will be created, which is going to contain the arithmetic average value of two modules from two different agents: CPUUse (Sancho-XP) and cpu_user (Garfio).
 Within each machine, this module measures the percentage of CPU use, and they are two Windows and Linux machines respectively.
-The final result will be a module stored in agent 'Sancho-XP' which is going to contain the average of both values.
+The final result will be a module stored in 'Sancho-XP' agent which is going to contain the average of both values.

 Another easier but more useful example is the one which has been used to create the module called 'Total accesses' in 'Sancho-XP_2'.
 It simply 'copies' the value of a module of the same name into 'Sancho-XP' to produce the value.

-In order to operate with other logical operations (multiplication, subtraction, and division), we simply have to keep the order of the operators in mind.
-Please feel free to play around with the interface to see how all other arithmetic operations between different modules can be conducted.
-We're also able to use a fixed value to add it to our logical operations as shown in the picture below.
+In order to operate with other logical operations (multiplication, subtraction, and division), keep the order of the operators in mind.
+Feel free to play around with the interface to see how all other arithmetic operations between different modules can be done.
+You are also able to use a fixed value to add it to your logical operations as shown in the picture below.

 1.4 Predictive monitoring

 Predictive modules require a "base" module on which to "compare" and make predictions.
-We have two types: anomaly detection and value prediction, both based on the series of data from the module we use as a basis to make the prediction.
-These two types are based on the type of data to be stored in the predictive module that we are going to create:
+You have two types: anomaly detection and value prediction, both based on the series of data from the module you use as a basis to make the prediction.
+These two types are based on the type of data to be stored in the predictive module that you are going to create:

-- (generic_data) Predict what an acceptable value would be, in a time span of 5-10 minutes (or more, but the longer we estimate in the future, the worse approximation).
+- (generic_data) Predict what an acceptable value would be, in a time span of 5-10 minutes (or more, but the farther you estimate in the future, the worse the approximation becomes).

-- (generic_proc) Detect if there is an anomaly or not in the value collected by the "origin" module being analyzed.
+- (generic_proc) Detect whether there is an anomaly or not in the value collected by the "origin" module being analyzed.

-Predictive modules are managed by the prediction server, so in order to use them we must have activated that subcomponent of the Pandora server and the agent on which we create the modules must use that server.
+Predictive modules are managed by the prediction server, so in order to use them you must have activated that subcomponent of the Pandora FMS server and the agent on which the modules are created must use that server.

 Within an existing agent, click on the top tab of Modules.
-In it, select Create a new predictive module:
+Then, select Create a new predictive module:

-Below, in the specific section on predictive modules, attention should be paid to the following fields:
+Below, in the specific section on predictive modules, you should pay attention to the following fields:

 - Agent.
-Just put a part of the name on it and it'll look for agents with that piece in the name.
+Just type a part of the name on it and it will look for agents with that part on their names.